 "I see."

 Joey and Tristan were still talking and laughing.
-That Kaiba had opened a shop in Domino City to get a shut-in to go outside, that was going too far surely, but then again this was Kaiba.
+That Kaiba had opened a shop in Domino City to get a shut-in out of the house, that that was giving him far too much credit, but then again this was Kaiba.

-Yugi listened to that conversation, and looked a little faraway again.
+Yugi listened to the conversation and looked into the distance again.

-Today was clear.
-The ta'amiya was good.
-He was sitting on a bench beside his friends.
+Today it was clear, and the ta'meya was good, and he was sitting on a bench in a row with his friends.

 "Let's come again."

-"Yes," Yugi nodded.
-This time his smile was natural.
+"Yeah," Yugi nodded.
+This time the smile was natural.
 "Let's come again."

 A short message arrived on Yugi's phone.